Warped Product Pointwise Semi-slant Submanifolds of Almost Contact Manifolds

 \section{Introduction}

 In \cite{C1}, B.-Y. Chen introduced the notion of slant submanifolds of almost Hermitian manifolds as a natural generalization of holomorphic (invariant) and totally real (anti-invariant) submanifolds.
-After Chen's characterization on slant submanifolds, the geometry of slant submanifolds became an active field of research in differential geometry.
+Afterwards, the geometry of slant submanifolds became an active topic of research in differential geometry.
 Later, A. Lotta \cite{Lotta} has extended this study for almost contact metric manifolds.
-After that, J. L. Cabrerizo et al. investigated slant submanifolds of a Sasakian manifold \cite{Cab2}.
+J. L. Cabrerizo et al. investigated slant submanifolds of a Sasakian manifold \cite{Cab2}.
 N. Papaghiuc introduced in \cite{Pa} a class of submanifolds, called semi-slant submanifolds of almost Hermitian manifolds, which are the generalizations of slant and CR-submanifolds.
 Later on, Cabrerizo et al. \cite{Cab} extended this idea for semi-slant submanifolds of contact metric manifolds and provided many examples of such submanifolds.

 Next, as an extension of slant submanifolds of an almost Hermitian manifold, F. Etayo \cite{Etayo} introduced the notion of pointwise slant submanifolds of almost Hermitian manifolds.
 Recently, B.-Y. Chen and O. J. Garay \cite{C6} studied pointwise slant submanifolds of almost Hermitian manifolds.
 They have obtained several fundamental results, in particular, a characterization of these submanifolds.
-Later, K. S. Park \cite{Park} has extended this study for almost contact metric manifolds.
+K. S. Park \cite{Park} has extended this study for almost contact metric manifolds.
 In his definition of pointwise slant submanifolds of almost contact metric manifolds he did not mention whether the structure vector field $\xi$ is either tangent or normal to the submanifold.